leoapagano/dotcom/README.md

 The site is based on a modified version of [Erudite](https://github.com/jktrn/astro-erudite) v1.5.0 by [Enscribe](https://enscribe.dev).

+This site is best viewed with Microsoft Internet Explorer 6.

 ## Features

 - 🌓 Dark mode support